Lairu-Fire/Test-knowledge/README.md

 # Test knowledge
-Repository to teste my knowledge in programming
+Repository to test my knowledge in programming